SONG-crystal/SONG-crystal/README.md

 ## 👨‍About me
 👨‍💻 I am a positive and responsible person

-🖥️ I am currently in 3rd semester of Computer Programming Analysis at Seneca College
+🖥️ I am a sophomore at Seneca College studying Computer Programming Analysis

 💖 I love nature, animal, and travel as well as what I have been learning